 Finally, we compare our approach with a combination of Kalman filtering and data association techniques proposed by Sturim et al. [15] for the tracking of multiple speakers using measurements from an array of 16 microphones.
-Fig. 10 shows the extracted tracks using this Kalman filtering approach for the same three source configuration as used in Fig. 9.
-For azimuth estimation, we employ the skeleton cross-correlogram described in [18] which is similar to the generalized cross-correlation method.
+Fig. 9 shows the extracted tracks using this Kalman filtering approach for the same three source configuration as used in Fig. 8.
+For azimuth estimation, we employ the skeleton cross-correlogram described in [23] which is similar to the generalized cross-correlation method.
 First, the time-delay axis for the normalized cross-correlations is mapped to the azimuth axis using the reference ITD values.
 Next, each peak in the cross-correlation function is replaced with a narrow-width Gaussian and all the individual channels are summed together.
-The results for the summary cross-correlation across time are shown in Fig. 10(a).
+The results for the summary cross correlation across time are shown in Fig. 9(a).
 Here the brighter regions correspond to stronger activities.
 For an anechoic situation, strong peaks are usually well correlated with the active sources.
 Hence, at each time frame we select all the azimuths corresponding to the prominent peaks in the summary cross-correlation function.
-As seen in Fig. 10(a), this representation exhibits spurious as well as missing peaks for a considerable number of frames.
+As seen in Fig. 9(a), this representation exhibits spurious as well as missing peaks for a considerable number of frames.
 Smoothing these observations using Kalman filtering improves the location estimation.
-In Sturim et al., the Kalman filter is used for the tracking of single source tracks [15].
-Specifically, we use a second-order auto-regressive model for the source motion.
+In Sturim et al., the Kalman filter is used for the tracking of single-source tracks [15].
+Specifically, we use a second-order autoregressive model for the source motion.
 In addition, a data association algorithm is used to initialize and terminate tracks.
 The new observations are associated with individual tracks using acceptance regions that take into account the variance of measurement noise and the possible target motion [15].
+Observations that cannot be associated with any of the active tracks are used in the initialization of a new track.
+The estimated tracks obtained using this approach are presented in Fig. 9(b).